NikKowPHP/mi/src/content/book/en/chapters/chapter-10.md

 Maria was stunned.
 David had used her own framework against her, painting her as the uncooperative one.
 The fallout was swift.
 Frank later told her, "David has successfully framed you as being difficult to work with.
 He's sown enough doubt that leadership has decided to preemptively cut the Phoenix Project's phase 2 budget by 20%.
 We might be able to win it back, but you're on the defensive now."

-The Shield framework hadn't just failed to contain the threat; it had armed him.
+The Shield framework hadn't justfailed to contain the threat; it had armed him.
 Walking back to her desk, the cold hollowness in her chest was no longer just a feeling—it was the weight of a tangible political and financial defeat.
 A framework is not a substitute for wisdom, and her clumsy application of the tool had just put her entire project in jeopardy.

 ---
 ### **Chapter 10 Debrief: Advanced Adaptation**